nagi49000/neo4j_play/README.md

 ```
 neo4j-admin-import.sh
 ```
 The database may need to be restarted for the changes to be picked up, which can be performed by restarting the docker container.

+## Checking data is loaded

+The neo4j browser will be available at http://localhost:7474/ with username and password both "neo4j".
 After import, the data will be available to see in the neo4j browser.
 As a simple example to check import, one can run the cypher query
 ```
 MATCH(n) RETURN COUNT(n);
 ```